Cruzpata Salkantay Hidroeléctrica Machu Picchu

 In Aguas Calientes we enjoy a group dinner and spend the night there in a hostel.

-We get up early, at 5.00 am, to take the first bus to Machu Picchu (breakfast in the hotel before departure).
-We will have a guided tour of about 2,5 hours at Machu Picchu and you have the afternoon off to explore the ruins by yourself.
-In the afternoon we take the train back to Cusco.
+We get up early, to walk to Machu Picchu (breakfast in the hotel before departure).
+We will have a guided tour of about 2.5 hours in Machu Picchu and you have the afternoon off to explore the ruins by yourself.
+In the evening, we take the train back to Cusco, where we arrive around midnight.